covscript/covscript/docs/SDK.md

 + **`var`** is a reference-counted, copy-on-write handle to a heap value.
   Copying a `var` is cheap (a refcount bump); `cs::copy(var)` / `var::clone()` performs a deep copy.
-+ **The context is the single owner** of the process, compiler, instance and their children.
-Back-references from those children to the context are raw (non-owning) pointers, so releasing the last external `context_t` reclaims the whole tree with no cycle.
++ **The context is the runtime root owner** of the process, compiler, instance and their children.
+Most internal child-to-context links are raw non-owning pointers constrained by the context's lifetime; escaped script functions use `std::weak_ptr`.
+Escaped functions and structures may retain their token arena or process respectively, but they do not retain the context or form an ownership cycle.

-The consequence is that **everything is reclaimed exactly when the last owning reference goes away** — no `collect_garbage()`, no deferred sweep.
+The consequence is that **each resource is reclaimed when its last owning reference goes away** — no `collect_garbage()`, no deferred sweep.

 ## Resource Contracts

 These are the rules an embedder must follow.
-Violating them is undefined behaviour (typically use-after-free).
+APIs backed by weak references fail with `runtime_error` after context destruction; raw non-owning SDK references must not outlive their owner.

 ### 1. Context lifetime (escaped objects)

-**An escaped object requires its defining context to stay alive.**
+**Escaped objects that execute script code require their defining context to stay alive.**

-Objects returned by the runtime — script functions, lambdas, `structure` instances, and module namespaces — do **not** own their context.
-They hold non-owning back-references into it:
+Objects returned by the runtime do not all have identical lifetime behavior:

-+ a script function / lambda stores a raw `context_type*` (`function::mContext`);
++ a script function / lambda stores a `std::weak_ptr<context_type>` (`function::mContext`); invocation after context destruction throws `runtime_error`;
-+ a `structure` pins its owning process (so its type identity node and member data stay valid), but its *methods* are script functions and still hold the raw `function::mContext` back-reference — invoking them requires the context to be alive (they throw "the function's context has been destroyed" otherwise).
++ a `structure` pins its owning process, so its type identity and member data remain valid after context destruction; its script methods still require the defining context and throw if invoked after it dies.
 + an escaped **type** (`type_t`) carries the same back-reference; constructing it (`type_t::constructor()`) after the context dies throws "the struct's context has been destroyed".